List of neighborhoods of St. Louis

 The City of St. Louis officially recognizes 79 neighborhoods within its limits.
-Census data is collected for each neighborhood, as well as crime data, historic property data, and dining establishment health ratings.
+Census data are collected for each neighborhood, as well as crime data, historic property data, and dining establishment health ratings.
 National historic neighborhoods are identified by the official neighborhood to which they belong.

 Also, several neighborhood names extend to areas well beyond their technical borders.
 For example, Downtown St. Louis is generally thought to include the St. Louis Union Station and Enterprise Center, even though Downtown technically ends at Tucker Avenue (12th Street).
 Additionally, the Fox Theatre and Powell Symphony Hall are popularly considered a part of Midtown St. Louis even though they are in Grand Center.
 Dogtown is an area south of Forest Park that includes at least 4 distinct neighborhoods.

 Moreover, sometimes several neighborhoods are lumped together in categories such as "North City" and "South City."
 North City used to have large Polish and German, among others, immigrant populations, evidenced by the churches they built, such as St. Stanislaus Kostka Church.

 The following is a list of neighborhoods of the city of St. Louis, Missouri.